Disentangling Similarity and Relatedness in Topic Models: Abstract

 \section{Abstract}

-The recent advancement of large language models has spurred a growing trend of integrating pre-trained language model (PLM) embeddings into topic models, fundamentally reshaping how topics capture semantic structure.
-Classical models such as Latent Dirichlet Allocation (LDA) derive topics from word co-occurrence statistics, whereas PLM-augmented models anchor these statistics to pre-trained embedding spaces, imposing a prior that also favours clustering of semantically similar words.
-This structural difference can be captured by the psycholinguistic dimensions of \textit{thematic relatedness} and \textit{taxonomic similarity} of the topic words.
-To disentangle these dimensions in topic models, we construct a large synthetic benchmark of word pairs using LLM-based annotation to train a neural scoring function.
-We apply this scorer to a comprehensive evaluation across multiple corpora and topic model families, revealing that different model families capture distinct semantic structure in their topics.
-We further demonstrate that similarity and relatedness scores successfully predict downstream task performance depending on task requirements.
-This paper establishes similarity and relatedness as essential axes for topic model evaluation and provides a reliable pipeline for characterising these across model families and corpora.\footnote{Code and data will be made publicly available upon acceptance.}
+The recent success of large pre-trained language models (PLMs) has motivated their integration into topic modeling.
+However, PLM-augmented topic models differ from classical co-occurrence models such as Latent Dirichlet Allocation (LDA) not only in performance, but also in the kind of semantic structure they capture.
+We formalize this distinction along two psycholinguistic axes: \textit{thematic relatedness} ({dog}/{bone}) and \textit{taxonomic similarity} ({dog}/{wolf}).
+To measure both axes over topic words, we build a large synthetic benchmark of word pairs via LLM annotation and train a neural scorer on it.
+Across multiple corpora and model families, the scorer places model families at distinct positions in the joint similarity--relatedness space.
+The two scores are able to predict downstream task performance: tasks requiring similarity benefit from similarity-rich topics, whereas tasks requiring relatedness benefit from the converse, and excess on either axis degrades performance on tasks aligned with the opposing axis.
+Neither axis is uniformly beneficial; measuring both yields a practical, model-agnostic diagnostic for topic semantic structure.\footnote{Code and data will be made publicly available upon acceptance.}